TheWeirdDev/theweirddev.github.io/_drafts/2015-05-05-bamboo-release.markdown

 description: Configure Bamboo to be able to release a Maven project in one click (more or less).
 ---

-Nowadays it is common to automate as much as possible development steps of a  project such as releasing, deploying, testing and so on.
-This is part of what we call Continuous Integration.
-In that post I will talk about one technical point - how on Bamboo to configure a plan in such a way we can release a project in one click.
-Maven is used as a build tool, the version control system I use is git (hosted on Stash).
+I would like to share in this post how to configure a Bamboo plan in such a way we can release a project in one click.
+I use Maven as build tool and Git as version  control system (hosted on Stash).

-We want a branch to be created each time we do a release.
-Another way could be do have one release branch, then when you configure the repository you make sure to do the checkout on the specific branch.
+To reach our goal we will in a first step create a new branch.
+Actually we do that for each new release.
+And then on this branch call the Maven release plugin which will perform the release.

+> It can be possible to use another approach with a unique __release branch__.
+In that case the plan would start with a checkout of this branch and then take (or not eventually) the changes from master.

 ## Setup the new plan

-We should start to create a new plan.
-Select a repository
+- Create a new plan and select a Git repository:
 ![create plan]({{ site.url }}/assets/posts/release-bamboo/create-plan.png)

-Make sure the option `Use shallow clones` is disable in the repository settings.
+- Make sure the option `Use shallow clones` is disable in the repository settings:
 ![create plan]({{ site.url }}/assets/posts/release-bamboo/create-plan.png)

-In the newly created plan keep the default checkout task.
+From this new plan we keep the default checkout task.

 ## Create a git branch from bamboo

-Before going forward we need Bamboo to be able to connect to your git repo.
-This is different than the config we did previously on the `Repositories` section in.
-In fact we want Bamboo itself to have permissions in read-write.
-To do this you need to add the ssh key from your Bamboo machine to your Stash repo.
+Before going forward we need Bamboo to be able to connect to the Git repo.
+This is different than the config we did previously on the `Repositories` section.
+Indeed we want Bamboo itself to have permissions in read-write on the repo.
+The reason for that is, Bamboo will create branches and the Maven release plugin will commit and push.
+To do so, we need to add the ssh key from the Bamboo machine to the Git repo on Stash.

-The only way I found to create branches with Bamboo is with the script task.
-So I created a new script task, `inline` with the following content.
+So now let's create the branch.
+The only way I found to do it with Bamboo is using the script task.
+So I created a new one with the following content:
 {% highlight sh%}
 git remote set-url origin ssh://git@somemachine/efiles.git git checkout -b release/${bamboo_releaseVersion}
 git push origin release/${bamboo_releaseVersion}
 {% endhighlight %}

+- You can notice I explicitly set the url of the repo origin because the config file in the `.git` folder doesn't contain this information after the checkout task.
-I had to explicitly set the url of the origin and then I do a basic `checkout -b` which create a branch and then do a checkout on it.
-The name of the branch use a variable in Bamboo we will in a couple of line.
-Notice to call variable from script task you have to prefix it with `bamboo_` and then the name of the variable.
+- Then I run the cmd `git checkout -b newBranch` which create a branch and checkout on it.
+The name of the branch in built from a Bamboo variable.
-  Finally the script push the new branch to the origin.
+- Finally the script push the new branch to the origin.

+ > To call variable from a script task you have to prefix it with `bamboo_` and then the name of the variable.
+In our example the variable name is `releaseVersion`.

 ## Release variables

-I lied to you when I said a release procedure in one click because you still need to specific variable before running it.
+I lied to you when I said a release procedure in one click because you still need to specific variables before running it.
 I suppose it can be fully automated however I find it a bit more flexible like this.
+Indeed you can decide whenever you want to increment the minor version number or the major one for instance.
 In my case I use only two variables.

- The releaseVersion which is used to create the next branch, to release and create the tag.
-The second one is the nextVersion used to set the next development version (SNAPSHOT).
+ - The *releaseVersion* used to create the branch, to release and create the tag.
+ - The *nextVersion* used to set the next development version (SNAPSHOT).

 ![variables]({{ site.url }}/assets/posts/release-bamboo/variables.png)

-## Maven release
+## Maven release plugin

-To do the release itself, I use the maven release plugin and all the magic happens here.
-Create a new Maven task.
+To do the release itself, I use the maven release plugin and all the magic happens there.
+You can create a new Maven task.
 I run a goal more or less similar to this one.

 {% highlight sh%}